innobright/help.innobright.com/src/3rdparty/pixar-renderman.rst

 **How to Output AOVs that are compatible with Altus (from maya)**

-Add AOVs to save from V-Ray (Maya) by opening the Render Settings Window:
+Add AOVs to save from Renderman (Maya) by opening the Render Settings Window:

 .. image:: ./maya/Render_Settings_Location_Crop.png
    :scale: 60 %